-When it comes to how to treat a first degree burn the steps are very simple.
-As this is by far the least of the three types of burns.
+When it comes to how to treat a first-degree burn the steps are very simple.
+This is by far the least of the three types of burns.

 Though that doesn’t make them hurt any less I know!